Quantifying Knowledge Distillation Using Partial Information Decomposition: Introduction

+\textbullet \; \textbf{Quantifying transferred knowledge and knowledge to distill:} Given a downstream task, and a teacher and a student model, we formally define the knowledge to distill as the unique information in the teacher (Definition~\ref{def_distillabledKnowledge}) and the transferred knowledge as the redundant information (Definition~\ref{def_distilledKnowledge}).
+Through examples and theoretical results (Theorem~\ref{thm_NuisanceTeacher}), we first show that redundant information succinctly captures task-related knowledge transferred to the student as opposed to the existing frameworks which directly align teacher ($T$) and student ($S$) representations, e.g., Variational Information Distillation (VID)~\cite{variationalKD} maximizes the mutual information $\mi{T}{S}$.
+Theorem~\ref{thm_NuisanceTeacher} points out a fundamental limitation of the existing knowledge distillation frameworks for capacity-limited students: they blindly align the student and the teacher without precisely capturing the task-related knowledge.

-\item \textbf{Redundant information as a regularizer:} We propose a strategy to incorporate redundant information as a regularizer during model training, which can also be of independent interest outside the domain of knowledge distillation.
-We circumvent the complexity of computing the redundant information measure proposed in \citep{bertschingerUniqueInfo} by utilizing the quantity termed intersection information defined in \citet{griffithRedInfo}, which we prove (in Theorem \ref{thm_griffithBrojaRed}) to be a lower-bound for redundant information.
+\textbullet \; \textbf{Maximizing redundant information as a regularizer:} To alleviate this limitation, we propose a strategy to incorporate redundant information as a regularizer during model distillation to precisely maximize the task-relevant transferred knowledge.
+We first circumvent the challenge of computing the redundant information measure proposed in \cite{bertschingerUniqueInfo} by utilizing the quantity termed intersection information defined in \cite{griffithRedInfo}, which we prove (in Theorem \ref{thm_griffithBrojaRed}) to be a lower-bound for redundant information.
+The significance of Theorem~\ref{thm_griffithBrojaRed} is that it enables us to obtain an optimization formulation to maximize a lower-bound of redundant information without making distributional assumptions, a contribution that is also of independent interest outside the domain of knowledge distillation.

-\item \textbf{A novel knowledge distillation framework:} We propose a new framework whose distillation loss is designed to maximize the redundant information (i.e., the distilled knowledge as per Definition \ref{def_distilledKnowledge}).
-We carry out experiments on the CIFAR10 dataset to demonstrate the advantage of this new framework over VID \citep{variationalKD}, an existing knowledge distillation framework that maximizes the mutual information between the teacher and student representations (Section \ref{sec_experiments}). \end{itemize}
+\textbullet \; \textbf{A novel knowledge distillation framework:} We propose a new framework called Redundant Information Distillation (RID) whose distillation loss is tailored to maximize the redundant information (i.e., the transferred knowledge as per Definition \ref{def_distilledKnowledge}).
+We carry out a number of experiments to demonstrate the advantage of this new framework over VID \cite{variationalKD}, an existing knowledge distillation framework that maximizes the mutual information between the teacher and the student representations (Section \ref{sec_experiments}).
+Experiments are carried out for the CIFAR10 and the CIFAR100 datasets, as well as for a transfer learning setting where the teacher is trained on the ImageNet dataset and transferred to the students over the CUB-200-2011 dataset.
+Our framework explains knowledge distillation and shows more resilience under less-informative nuisance teachers.